5 things you need to know about jessie reyez | read | i-D

 4. Jessie has a new EP out called Kiddo and it's a family affair.

-Read: We asked teen dream popstar Shawn Mendes for his favourite swear word.
+Read: We asked teen dream popstar Shawn Mendes for his favorite swear word.

 Text Hattie Collins